 - Search and Install for CDN Enabler by KeyCDN

-- Activate the plugin and head over to CDN Enabler settings page
+- Activate the plugin and head over to the CDN Enabler settings page

 Setup CDN Enabler plugin for Photon CDN